stanleyjin1996/Aces/README.md

    In thi article, log daily returns are used as a factor in HMM to model regime shifts.
 Two states are chosen: high volatility states and low volatility states.
 Strategies of Stock-Bonds and Long-Short are tested using signals generated from HMM.
 It might be possible to improve performance by including economic vairables, interest rates, investor sentiment surbeys, or other indicators.

+3. Detecting change points in VIX and S&P 500: A new approach to dynamic asset allocation.
+   In this article, both VIX and S&P 500 returns have been used to generate signals.
+A non-parametric test Mood test is used to detect change in scale.
+Possible further exploration could be using past volatility as data input to generate signals.
+We could also consider other non-parametric tests to detect change.